destinymalone/head-first-java-cliffsnotes-example/chapter-6-get-to-know-the-java-API-using-the-java-library/README.md

 Package name: java.util
 Class name: ArrayList

 You have to tell Java which ArrayList you want to use.
 You have two options: Import or Type.
-Import: Put an import stament at the top of your source code file:
+Import: Put an import statement at the top of your source code file:

 ```java